Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-5.md

 - In the early days of computing, scientists needed to replace the tedious system of punchcards.
   - Eventually, they invented a new language: Assembly.

-- **Assembly language** Allowed computer scientists to use human readable instructions, assembled into code, that the machines could understand.
+- **Assembly language** allowed computer scientists to use human readable instructions, assembled into code, that the machines could understand.
   - Assembly allowed computer scientists to provide instructions not in binary code, but in human-readable language.

 - But during that time, a program written for a specific CPU could only be run on that CPU (or CPU family).
   - The need for a program that could run on many different types of CPUs led to the development of compiled programming languages.

-- **Compiled programming languages** Uses human readable instructions, then sends them through a compiler.
+- **Compiled programming languages** use human readable instructions, then send them through a compiler.
   - The compiler converts the human readable instructions and converts them into machine readable instructions.
   - This technique was invented by Admiral Grace Hopper in 1959 to make programming easier.